 This refers to the professional dedication to each patient’s care.
 A shared commitment of this nature improves the quality of care for every patient.
 It also entails a commitment to continued learning and professional development.

-Of course, intensive study requires much self-discipline and self-organization to fit the learning around a busy schedule.
+Of course, the intensive study requires much self-discipline and self-organization to fit the learning around a busy schedule.
 But few valuable achievements in life are gained without the requisite effort – and the reward is a satisfyingly ethical, well-remunerated, and profoundly fulfilling career.